Epyc: First generation Epyc (Naples)

-The following table lists the devices using the first generation design.

-A "P" suffix denotes support for only a single socket configuration.
-Non-P models use 64 PCIe lanes from each processor for the communication between processors.
+The first generation was composed of only the 7001 series SKUs, all using the same MCM topology with four Zeppelin dies interconnected on the MCM.
+Each SOC die contributes its two DDR4 memory channels, 32 external PCIe 3.0 lanes, two 4-core core complexes and associated I/O interfaces like 4 SATA ports or several USB ports.

+EPYC 7001 series

 Second generation Epyc (Rome)

 In November 2018, AMD announced Epyc 2 at their Next Horizon event, the second generation of Epyc processors codenamed "Rome" and based on the Zen 2 microarchitecture.
 The processors feature up to eight 7 nm-based "chiplet" processors with a 14 nm-based IO chip providing 128 PCIe 4.0 lanes in the center interconnected via Infinity Fabric.
 The processors support up to 8 channels of DDR4 RAM up to 4 TB, and introduce support for PCIe 4.0.
 These processors have up to 64 cores with 128 SMT threads per socket.
 The 7 nm "Rome" is manufactured by TSMC.
 It was released on August 7, 2019.
+It has 39.5 billion transistors.

+In April 2020, AMD launched three new SKUs using Epyc's 7nm Rome platform.
+The three processors introduced were the eight-core Epyc 7F32, the 16-core 7F52 and the 24-core 7F72, featuring base clocks up to 3.7 GHz (up to 3.9 GHz with boost) within a TDP range of 180 to 240 watts.
+The launch was supported by Dell EMC, Hewlett Packard Enterprise, Lenovo, Supermicro, and Nutanix.

+EPYC 7002 series

 Third generation Epyc (Milan)

 At the HPC-AI Advisory Council in the United Kingdom in October 2019, AMD stated specifications for Milan, Epyc chips based on the Zen 3 microarchitecture.
 Milan chips will use Socket SP3, with up to 64 cores on package, and support eight-channel DDR4 RAM and 128 PCIe 4.0 lanes.
 It also announced plans for the subsequent generation of chips, codenamed Genoa, that will be based on the Zen 4 microarchitecture and use Socket SP5.

 Milan CPUs were launched by AMD on March 15, 2021.

 Milan-X CPUs were launched March 21, 2022.
-Milan-X CPUs use 3D V-Cache technology to increase the maximum L3 cache per socket capacity from 256 MB to 768 MB.
+They use 3D V-Cache technology to increase the maximum L3 cache per socket capacity from 256 MB to 768 MB.